aaron-human/fluffy-tribble/doc/physics.md

 ![linear whole system](./img/linear_whole_system.png)

 To start, we'll focus on the momentum equation.
 In order to make the entire system solvable, it's important to realize the two objects will react by moving in opposite directions along the same normal (i.e. Newton's Third Law).
-However the magnitude of those changes can be different (i.e. imagine a tennis-ball hitting a car; the car won't move much).
+However the magnitude of those changes can be different (i.e. imagine a tennis ball hitting an asteroid; the asteroid won't move much).
 So the relationship between the initial and final velocities should be:

 ![linear velocities](./img/linear_velocities.png)